CedricVallee/DataAnalysis/FinancialAnalystV2/README.md

+We improved our first version of the financial analyst by adding three new features: matching with the Loughran and McDonald's financial dictionary, analysis of the delta_at and delta_sales indices from Compustat. <br> <br>

 This folder contains code to run a financial analysis on 10-k reports.
 The workspace should be organized as follow:

 data/    &emsp;              # Folder containing 10-k reports <br>